 The Zen of Pie Thickeners

 The bane of all pie bakers is soupy pie.
 When you cut into it, the filling runs into the pan and the pie deflates.
-It is a bigger problem with some fruits than others, especially apple, berry, peach, plum, and other stone fruits.
 So experienced bakers use some sort of a thickener to make it nice and firm.
-The amount of thickener depends on the liquid constant and the amount of pectin, a natural thickener in the fruit.
-Apples have more natural pectin than berries.
+The amount of thickener depends on the liquid and the amount of pectin, a natural thickener in the fruit.
+It is a bigger problem with some fruits than others, especially apple, strawberry, blackberry, raspberry, peach, plum, and nectarines.
+Cherries and blueberries are less juicy while apples have more natural pectin than berries.
+Riper fruits are softer and juicier than slightly underripe fruits.

 Flour: Not recommended

 Many older home bakers use all purpose flour.
-Flour can make the filling cloudy, and can have a starchy taste.
+Flour can make the filling cloudy, can have a starchy taste, and a gritty texture.
 It is not recommended.
+If a recipe calls for all-purpose flour, experts say to substitute one of the below options.

 This page was revised 7/17/2010